joseborges/open-websoccer-plugins/README.md

 Recomendations BEFORE you install any plugin:

-    1) STOP all cronjobs related to YOUR instalation of openwebsoccer
+    1) STOP all cronjobs related to YOUR instalation of openwebsoccer.
-    2) Make and Download a backup of YOUR instalation files
+    2) Make and Download a backup of YOUR instalation files.
-    3) Make and Download a backup of YOUR database
+    3) Make and Download a backup of YOUR database.
-    4) Do not EVER do any of this steps while the game is running
+    4) Do not EVER do any of this steps while the game is running.
     5) ONLY install the plugins AFTER you made sure you have a working BACKUP of your database and files.
+    6) ALWAYS clear cache before checking if plugin is working.

 - [Fairplay 5.0 for openwebsoccer 5.x](Fairplay_5.0.0_WebsoccerExtension/) by Pierre Keutel (<pierre.keutel@yahoo.fr>) - [Original release](http://www.sim-raisal.de/Forum/showthread.php?tid=32)